andy2andy2/andy2Blog/_posts/2025-01-6-Jekyll-So-Far.markdown

 https://andy2andy2.github.io/andy2Blog/thoughts/2025/01/06/Jekyll-So-Far.html, my post and theme show up

 The fix to this problem was going to the settings > Pages > under Build and deployment > Branch > Main branch > change the root folder to /docs

+In addition the build failed when pushing to github will be adding faraday-retry gem to the gemfile.

+Notes for myself

+creates local hosting to test jekyll pages

+- bundle exec jekyll serve

+this is to add to github page

+- git add .
+- git commit -m "update page"
+- git push origin main